encukou/abi3/PEP.rst

 * Make sure the types of all parameters and return values of the added function(s) and all fields of the added struct(s) are be part of the limited API (or standard C).

-* Make sure the new API and its intended use follows standard C, not just features of currently suppoerted platforms.
+* Make sure the new API and its intended use follows standard C, not just features of currently supported platforms.
+  Specifically, follow the C dialect specified in :pep:`7`.

   * Do not cast a function pointer to ``void*`` (a data pointer) or vice versa.